4 Exploratory Data Analysis

 The contingency table confirms the visual pattern.
 Churn rates are slightly higher among blue and silver cardholders and lower among customers with gold or platinum cards.
 Although modest, this difference suggests that customers with premium cards are more engaged and therefore less likely to close their accounts.

-Because the silver, gold, and platinum groups are relatively small, analysts often combine similar categories to ensure adequate group sizes for modelling.
+Because the silver, gold, and platinum groups are relatively small, analysts often combine similar categories to ensure adequate group sizes for Modeling.
 A common approach is to separate “blue” from “silver+” (a combined group of silver, gold, and platinum cardholders).
 This simplification reduces sparsity, stabilises estimates, and often produces clearer and more interpretable models.

-Try it yourself: Reclassify the card categories into two groups, “blue” and “silver+”, using the fct_collapse() function from the forcats package (as in Section 3.10).
+Practice: Reclassify the card categories into two groups, “blue” and “silver+”, using the fct_collapse() function from the forcats package (as in Section 3.10).
 Then recreate both bar plots and compare the patterns.
 Does the simplified version make the churn differences easier to see?
 Would this reclassification improve interpretability in a predictive model?

 Relationship Between Income and Churn

 Income level reflects purchasing power and financial stability, both of which may influence a customer’s likelihood of closing a credit account.
-The feature income in the churnCredit dataset includes five ordered categories, ranging from less than $40K to over $120K.
+The feature income in the churn dataset includes five ordered categories, ranging from less than $40K to over $120K.
 Because missing values were imputed earlier, the feature now provides a complete and consistent basis for comparison.

-ggplot(data = churnCredit) +
+ggplot(data = churn) +

 geom_bar(aes(x = income, fill = churn)) +